annieqt/annieqt.github.io/README.md

 # Tian's Blog

 This is my personal blog.
 You can visit it [here][1]!

 The site is powered by Disqus.
 Feel free to leave any suggestions! :-)

 ### Posts
-I write about many things.
+I write about my daily life.
 ![][article]

 ### Photos